sandeep-ipk/git-test/README.md

 # git-test
-# this contains haro world program in python.
+This contains haro world program in python.